Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 This question examines the concept of market disequilibrium and how markets adjust to eliminate shor

-Market Disequilibrium: Analyzing Shortages and Surpluses
+Market Disequilibrium: Shortages and Surpluses

 Minimum Wage as a Price Floor in the Labor Market